herflis/docs-temp/content/basic-concepts/00-getting-started.md

 # Include the dependencies

 Let's add the following dependencies to your project.
+Lorem ipsum

 <tab category="basic-concepts" article="getting-started" example="dependencies" />